 “Hello, I’m M. I’m a fellow artist and all I can really say is that we’re very similar and I closely empathize with most of the issues you’re facing.
 I don’t know if that’s helpful for you or not but it has been for me, the very few times it’s happened.”

 “What’s your experience with meditation been like?
 It’s engendered in me a deep sense of well-being, irrespective of circumstance, almost to the point of not needing to do anything else ever at all.
 But then at night and in the morning, my mind is weak, and I get these fantods telling me that I have so much to do and right away.
 So I’m not sure if I should move to a cave in the Ozarks or spend every waking minute trying to be a big great thing.”

 “Hi, you seem fun.
 What’s the scoop Jerome ?”

-Jessica Prusa is an artist living and working in Brooklyn.
-Her work has been exhibited in Barcelona and New York.
+"Piper Elias" is an artist living and working in Brooklyn.